ibm-cloud-docs/resiliency/example-iks-dr-design.md

 Standby clusters work best when Infrastructure as Code (IaC) is used to build and maintain the cluster.
 Autoscaling is a key component too.
 The entire build must be scripted, or at least precisely documented, in such a way that the build can be replicated in another region.
 Then the cluster is built either from the script or the carefully documented configuration of the primary cluster in a secondary region.
 At first, it has a minimal configuration but scales when load increases.

-In either option, scripting or documentation, careful configuration management must be maintained in both primary and standby cluster as drift between them is a risk.
-It's recommended that you use continuous delivery toolchains or similar to help ensure that applicaitons and updates are deployed consistently to both the active and standby clusters.
+In either option, scripting or documentation, careful configuration management must be maintained in both the primary and standby clusters, as drift between them is a risk.
+It's recommended that you use continuous delivery toolchains or similar to help ensure that applications and updates are deployed consistently to both the active and standby clusters.
 Each cluster has a unique ID and the workloads that are deployed on them have unique network connection properties.

 Depending on your RTO, consider whether you need to maintain a permanent cold standby.
 Using IaC, it may be possible to build a new cluster on-demand and still meet your RTO.
 {: note}